Watts-Lab/surveys/surveys/bipartisanshipUS/README.md

 ### Operationalization

-`How important is it for elected officials to work across party lines to create effective legislation?`
+`How important is it for elected officials to work across party lines when creating legislation?`

 ## Common ground between parties